 - To avoid uneven paint and overlaps, roll end to end and full height. and don’t leave paint to partially dry.

-Always save at least two cans as back up in case of unexpected stains or damage.
+Always save at least two cans as a backup in case of unexpected stains or damage.

 Confirm the right type of paint for the surface you have at hand.
-Wood, engineered wood, tiles and etc. will require a specific type of primer, adhesive and paint itself.
+Wood, engineered wood, and tiles will require a specific type of primer, adhesive, and paint itself.

-Masking tape is your best friends when painting.
+Masking tape is your best friend when you want to learn how to paint a room.
 It allows you to cut off sections and paint them smoothly without worrying too much of mistakes.

-Make sure that paint fully dries before you tear tape away.
-If you fail to wait enough, chunks of paint may come out with the tape leading you to paint it once again.
-Give it a good 24 hours period before you remove.
+Make sure that the paint dries completely before you tear the tape away.
+Otherwise, chunks of paint may come out with the tape.
+Give it a good 24 hours period before you remove the tape.

 When 100% ready, pull it off gently at a 45 degrees angle.

-Before starting to roll up and down the walls, the professional painters first identify and then dye all the edges and corners by the windows and around the door frames.
+Before starting to roll up and down the walls, all professional painters first identify and then dye all the edges and corners by the windows and around the door frames.

-By doing so, you allow these delicate areas to dry up first so you can tape them off before you move forward with the walls.
+By doing so, they allow these delicate areas to dry up first so that they can tape them off before moving on to the walls.
 Use a tight brush to paint and remember to dip it no more than a quarter of its length as the excess paint can cause drips and sticky fingers.

-You would probably like to believe that the paint is always evenly spread over the wall with no different shade or “flashing spots”, but this is not always the case.
+You would probably like to believe that the paint is always evenly spread over the wall with no different shade, but this is not always the case.

 Walls are always a subject of finishing works.
 Cracks, dents, and any other holes should be fixed with either a filler or a specialized drywall compound.
-The layers of paint can differ on these processed surfaces causing a gap in color nuance.
+The layers of paint can differ on these processed surfaces — causing a difference in colors.